Safety Curtain's Heritage & Legacy

 Since that time, many performers have been aided and supported by ICAF from countries including Bosnia, Algeria, Romania, Burma, Tibet, Iraq, Chechnya, Russia, Turkey, Kenya and Nigeria.

-Since inception our list of beneficiaries, in loose chronological order, includes:
+Some of our beneficiaries, in loose chronological order, includes:

 Adunga Dance Co - Ethiopia